aquasecurity/harbor-scanner-aqua/README.md

 ### Error: failed getting image manifest: 412 Precondition Failed

-Currently, there's a limitation of `scannercli` which does not accept Harbor robot account credentials passed by a Harbor scan job to the adapter service.
+Currently, there's a limitation of `scannercli` in Aqua CSP version < **TBD** which does not accept Harbor robot account credentials passed by a Harbor scan job to the adapter service.
 This effectively means that the Aqua CSP scanner is using the credentials provided in Aqua CSP management console under the **Integrations** / **Image Registries** section.
 However, these credentials do not have enough permissions to bypass the deployment security checker when it's enabled in the Harbor project configuration.
 In other words, the deployment security checker prevents the Aqua CSP scanner from pulling an image, which it needs to be able to do in order to scan it.

 ![](docs/images/harbor_deployment_security.png)

-The only available solution to that problem is disabling deployment security checks in Harbor.

-> We're working with the Harbor team on the [enhancement to robot accounts](https://github.com/goharbor/harbor/issues/11574).
+The available solution depends on the version of your Aqua CSP deployment.
+In `scannercli` version >= **TBD** we've introduced new `--rebot-username` and `--robot-password` args to respect credentials provided by Harbor.

+- For Aqua CSP version < **TBD** you can only disable deployment security checks in the Harbor interface under the project configuration.
+- For Aqua CSP version >= **TBD** set the value of the `SCANNER_CLI_OVERRIDE_REGISTRY_CREDENTIALS` env to `true`.

 ## Contributing